abingham/accu-2017-elm-app/README.md

 If this succeeds, the compiled and web-packed code will be in the `dist` directory.

+## Configuring the environment

+The app reads certain configuration information from the file `.env`.
+You can find an example of this file in `dot.env`.
+Before you can run the system, you need to copy `dot.env` to `.env` and edit it as approporiate.

+The default configuration should be good for local development purposes, but you'll want to use different environments for various deployment scenarios.

 ## Running the development server

 You can use node-foreman to run the API server and the client: